fimbullinter/wotan/packages/mimir/README.md

 `trailing-newline` | Requires a line break at the end of each file. | Nothing fancy here :( `try-catch-return-await` | Companion of `no-return-await` because inside a try-catch block you should await returned promises to correctly enter the catch on rejection and/or the finally block after completion. | TSLint has no similar rule.
 `typecheck` | TypeScript's compiler errors as lint errors.
 This rule is **not** enabled in `wotan:recommended`. *requires type information* | Like the deprecated `tslint --type-check` but formatted and can be disabled like any other rule.

+## Formatters

+* `stylish`
+* `json`

+## Configuration Presets

+* `wotan:recommended` contains recommended builtin rules.
+This configuration only adds new rules in major versions.
+* `wotan:latest` contains recommended builtin rules and is updated in minor versions.
+Be aware that this might cause your build to break.

 ## License